huggingface/blog/infinity-cpu-performance.md

 <div style="background-color: #90EE90; padding: 10px; order: 2px solid green; margin-left: auto; margin-right: auto; width: 70em; text-align: left;">
   Infinity is no longer offered by Hugging Face as a commercial inference solution.
 To deploy and accelerate your models, we recommend the following new solutions:

-  * [Inference Endpoints](https://huggingface.co/docs/inference-endpoints/index) to easily deploy models on dedicated infrastructure managed by Hugging Face
+  * [Inference Endpoints](https://huggingface.co/docs/inference-endpoints/index) to easily deploy models on dedicated infrastructure managed by Hugging Face.

   * Our open source acceleration libraries [🤗 Optimum Intel](https://huggingface.co/blog/openvino) and [🤗 Optimum ONNX Runtime](https://huggingface.co/docs/optimum/main/en/onnxruntime/overview) to accelerate your models on CPU.